-Inspect the device visually for damage.
-Look for cracks or other signs of damage on the case, especially near the connector socket and joints.
+Inspect the unit for cracks or other signs of damage on the case, as well as dirt or contamination, especially in the areas around the connector socket and battery pack opening.

-If any cracks or other signs of damage are visible, remove the AED from service and contact an authorized service center.
+If any cracks or other signs of damage are observed, remove the unit from service and contact an autorized service center.